DustHoff/terraform-provider-webrequest/docs/resources/restcall.md

 - `filter` (String) JSON path expression to filter selective the value of attribute result.
 The expression based on XPath
 - `header` (Map of String) map of request header
 - `ignorestatuscode` (Boolean) ignores the statuscode on response validation
-- `key` (String) primary key of the received object, to generate/manipulate the request url
+- `key` (String) primary key of the received object, to generate/manipulate the request url, use a JSON path expression to get the right value.
+The expression based on XPath
 - `read` (Object) manipulate the behavior for reading the object (see [below for nested schema](#nestedatt--read))
 - `update` (Object) manipulate the behavior for updating the object (see [below for nested schema](#nestedatt--update))
 - `url` (String) request url